Let’s call Atlanta United what it is: an average MLS team

 They represent the club’s strategical change in international talent acquisition with Lagerwey.
 Where Eales deputized Bocanegra to bring in young players on the rise who later could be sold for a profit (most significantly winger Miguel Almiron), Lagerwey’s strategy is to find undervalued international players with experience.

 Initiated in last summer’s transfer window, it has been a successful venture to this point.
-Defensive midfielder Tristan Muyumba and winger Saba Lobjanidze were productive starters after arriving last summer.
+Defensive midfielder Tristan Muyumba and wingers Saba Lobjanidze and Xande Silva were productive starters after arriving last summer.

 It lends optimism to the season ahead, starting with the opener against the Crew in Columbus.
 Gregersen is a big and physical defender who likes to press forward and rely on his considerable speed to recover on defense.
 Slisz is another who can win balls in the defensive third and initiate counterattacks.